AmericanGeezus/TeamsFunctions/docs/Get-TeamsUserVoiceConfig.md

 ### -DiagnosticLevel
 Optional.
-Value from 1 to 4.
+Value from 0 to 4.
 Higher values will display more parameters
-See NOTES below for details.
+If not provided (and not suppressed with SkipLicenseCheck), will change the output of LicensesAssigned to ProductNames only See NOTES below for details.

 ```yaml